lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 =============================
 Image
 =============================

 Thumbnail image that will be displayed to participants on Lookit's studies page.
 File must be an image-type, and please keep the file size reasonable (<1 MB).
+If you submit too large an image file you may see an error "413 Request Entity Too Large."

 Sometimes your stimuli are a good basis for creating this image, or it can be something that conceptually represents your study or shows what it looks like to participate.

+As noted in the self-review checklist, if you decide to include an image of a child/family participating, please don't use pictures of white people if you have flexibility not to.
+(It's as good a choice as any for a single study, but the problem is that especially US researchers will "default" to white people as examples, and if everyone does that we end up with a sea of pictures of white kids on the studies page.
+It's a small thing, but it stinks to only see pictures of families that look like yours in cases where the researchers are studying something related to race!)

 =============================
 Short description